-¶ 410.
-On Inserting Certain ltems in an Appendix to the Discipline.-The following was adopted: "Resolved, That the editor, or editors, of the Discipline be instructed to place as an Appendix to the Discipline the following items: Names and addresses of all of the general conference officers, the general conference districts, the executive committee, the general missionary board, the board of conference claimants, the board of education, the board of church extension, constructions of law by the general conference, and the Constitution of the Woman's Foreign Missionary Society.''
+¶ 404.
+On Inserting Certain Items in an Appendix to the Discipline.-The following was adopted:

+"Resolved, That the editor, or editors, of the Discipline be instructed to place as an Appendix to the Discipline the following items: Names and addresses of all of the general conference officers, the general conference districts, the executive committee, the general missionary board, the board of conference claimants, the board of education, the board of church extension, construction of law by the general conference ence, and the constitution of the woman's foreign missionary society."

-¶411.
-On Woman's Auxiliary Missionary Board. -The General Woman's Foreign Missionary Society petitioned the general conference to give consideration to the following:
+¶ 405.
+On Woman's Auxiliary Missionary Board.

+-The general woman's foreign missionary society petitioned the general conference to give consideration to the following:

-"Resolved, First, that it is the sense of this body that there should be a Woman's Auxiliary Missionary Board; second, that the executive board of the Woman's Foreign Missionary Society should be such auxiliary board, before whom women candidates for the foreign field shall pass first examination."
+"Resolved, First, that it is the sense of this body that there should be a woman's auxiliary missionary board; second, that the executive board of the woman's foreign missionary society should be such auxiliary board, before whom women candidates for the foreign field shall pass first examination."

-This was referred to the committee on missions, which reported as follows: "Your committee recommends that we grant the foregoing request, and that this auxiliary board shall consist of the three women members of the general conference missionary board and such others of the general officers of the Woman's Foreign Missionary Society as may be present at their annual meeting."
+This was referred to the committee on missions, which reported as follows: "Your committee recommends that we grant the foregoing request, and that this auxiliary board shall consist of the three women members of the general conference missionary board and such others of the general officers of the woman's foreign missionary society as may be present at their annual meeting."
 The recommendation was adopted.

-From the Journal of 1911.
+From the Journal of 1911

-¶ 412.
-At the session of the New York conference, September 14, 1910, Bishop W. A. Sellew made the following ruling: "The committee on credentials asked the chair to rule on the following question:
+¶ 406.
+At the session of the New York conference, September 14, 1910, Bishop W. A. Sellew made the following ruling:

+"The committee on credentials asked the chair to rule on the following question:

-"If a majority of a society vote to move to a new locality, and minority part does not wish to remove to that locality, which is the original society, the one removing to the new locality or the part remaining in the original place?
+"If a majority of a society vote to move to a new locality, and a minority part does not wish to remove to that locality, which is the original society, the one removing to the new locality or the part remaining in the original place?